ChenYuTong10/notebook/docs/compiler/parsing.md

 ## 💊 Error Handling

-There are many kinds of possible errors.
+There are many kinds of possible errors in program.

 | Error Kind |         Description          |       Example        |   Detector   |
 |:----------:|:----------------------------:|:--------------------:|:------------:|